hzanoli/guessing-game/README.md

 i) All the players play optimally

-ii) Their sole goal is to maximise their chances of winning (they do not care about the changes of the other players)
+ii) Their sole goal is to maximise their chances of winning (they do not care about the chances of the other players)

-iii) In case a more than one number is the optimal case the player will play ramdomly one of the optimal choices
+iii) In case a more than one number is the optimal case, the player will play ramdomly one of the optimal choices

 ## Questions: